VitaFilimonova/Art_Galery/README.md

 * Prettier

 ## Setup
-Clone this repo to your desktop and run npm install to install all the dependencies.
+Clone this repo to your desktop and run `npm install` to install all the dependencies.

 ## Usage
-After you clone this repo to your desktop, go to its root directory and run npm install to install its dependencies.
+After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.

-Once the dependencies are installed, you can run npm start to start the application.
+Once the dependencies are installed, you can `npm start` start to start the application.
 You will then be able to access it at localhost:3000